Automatic Pool Cleaner Troubleshooting: How to Solve Common Problems

 Issue: This is a widespread problem with robotic pool cleaners.
 It could be that the robot’s PVA (polyvinyl alcohol) brushes are not absorbing water properly.
 But fear not!
 This is relatively easy to sort out.

-Solution: Refresh the PVA levels by letting your pool cleaner sit in your swimming pool till the brushes have softened – this usually takes around a half-hour or so.
+Solution: Refresh the PVA levels by letting your pool cleaner sit in your swimming pool until the brushes have softened—this usually takes around a half-hour or so.
 Once the PV brushes are soft and pliable, the robot should start lying flat on the bottom of your pool.

 Pool Walls Are Not Being Climbed

-Issue: Another common cause of concern when it comes to robotic pool cleaners is an inability to scale the walls of your pool efficiently.
-The reason could be poor suction, pool water that is too cold, or overflow of water into the robot’s handle, causing it to detach from the pool wall due to suction rupture.
+Issue: Another common concern about robotic pool cleaners is their inability to scale the walls of your pool efficiently.
+The reason could be poor suction, pool water that is too cold, or an overflow of water into the robot’s handle, causing it to detach from the pool wall due to suction rupture.

-Solution: The fixes for this issue are as simple as making sure the temperature of your water is above 60F.
+Solution: The fix for this issue is as simple as making sure the water temperature is above 60F.
 Also, check the handle and set it at an angle unaffected by any overflow of water.
 If this consistently proves to be a problem, replace the handle entirely.
 If the cleaner still can’t climb walls properly after this, the propeller could be defective and need replacement.

 Getting Caught On Steps

-Issue: This problem often pops up in pressure-side pool cleaners, where they might get stuck on the steps of the pool and unable to move.
+Issue: This problem often occurs with pressure-side pool cleaners, which might get stuck on the pool steps and be unable to move.
 This could be because of misaligned thruster jets or a tangled float hose.

 Issue: Pressure-side pool cleaners are known to simply stop moving due to a lack of inconsistent or low PSI (pressure per square inch).
 Another reason for the lack of movement could also be grit, such as pebbles, sand, or gravel being caught in the wheels or on the belt or chain on the power-train side of the cleaner.